Coimbatore district: Administrative divisions

 Coimbatore district is divided into three revenue blocks, namely, Coimbatore North, Coimbatore South and Pollachi and eleven taluks, viz., Annur, Anaimalai, Coimbatore North taluk, Coimbatore South taluk, Kinathukkadavu, Madukkarai, Mettupalayam, Perur, Pollachi, Sulur and Valparai.

 The district is administered by the District collector.
 The Coimbatore Rural District police is headquartered at Coimbatore headed by Superintendent of police (India).
 The Coimbatore City Police is headed by a Commissioner of Police in the rank of Inspector General Of Police and is independent of the district police.
 The district central prison is located in Coimbatore.
-The district consists of 3 parliamentary constituencies, namely, Coimbatore, Pollachi and Nilgiris.
-The assembly segments included in the district are, namely, Coimbatore North, Coimbatore South, Kaundampalayam, Singanallur, Sulur, Thondamuthur, Kinathukadavu, Pollachi, Valparai, and Mettuppalayam.